travel

 Thursday, November 27th

 Our guide arrived and we headed out to Dolores Hidalgo.
 Our first stop was at a cemetery to see the elaborate tomb of José Alfredo Jiménez, a giant of Mexican Ranchera Music.
-We then checked out the main cathedral where Miguel Hidalgo's cry for freedom (grito) first called for Mexico's independence, and headed to the town plaza for a paleta (ice pop), and a history lesson from our guide.
+We then checked out the main cathedral where Miguel Hidalgo's cry for freedom or "grito" first called for Mexico's independence, and then headed to the town plaza for a paleta (ice pop), and a history lesson from our guide.
 Up the street from there we toured the Museum of Independence which covers the life story of Miguel Hidalgo as well as the evolution of Mexican symbology including the anthem and the iconic image of the eagle eating a snake on a cactus.

 Afterwards we went to the childhood home museum of José Alfredo Jiménez whose grave we had stopped by earlier.
-It was far more elaborate and built up than the museum dedicated to Mexican Independence-- local priorities, I suppose.
+It was far more elaborate and built up than the museum dedicated to Mexican Independence-- priorities, am I right?
 Next we went to the 18th century Sanctuary in Atotonilco that has some impressive frescoes on the ceiling which some refer to as the Sistine Chapel of the Americas.
 According to Wikipedia, the style is Mexican Baroque, but you can see native influence especially with respect to the use of color which matches the tinctures you see in the Aztec Codex.

 Friday, November 28th